Have A Go Olympic Challenge 2024

 After missing selection for the Tokyo Olympics, he took some time away from the sport in Hong Kong and thought about giving swimming away, but when he returned to full-time training early in 2022, things started to fall into place.

-Teaming up with Kyle Chalmers, William won gold and silver medals in relays at the World Aquatics Championships in Budapest then two golds at the Commonwealth Games in Birmingham.
+Teaming up with Kyle Chalmers, Will won gold and silver medals in relays at the World Aquatics Championships in Budapest then two gold medals at the Commonwealth Games in Birmingham.
 He also reached the final of the 100m freestyle in Birmingham.

 Everything was on track to make the team for the Paris Olympics – and then he noticed a sharp pain in his back that just kept getting worse.

-The surgery and injury dramas that followed meant that William didn’t really start serious training again until January 2023, but in March he notched a confidence-boosting win over Olympic and world champion Chalmers in the 100m freestyle final at the 2024 NSW State Championships.
+The surgery and injury dramas that followed meant William didn’t really start serious training again until January 2023, but in March he notched a confidence-boosting win over Kyle, the Olympic and world champion, in the 100m freestyle final at the 2024 NSW State Championships.
 He also won gold in the 100m backstroke.

 In April 2024 he won silver in the 100m freestyle at the Australian Championships on the Gold Coast, finishing a close second to ‘King Kyle’ in a career-best time of 48.20 seconds.
-That time would have got William into the 100m freestyle semi-finals at the 2021 Tokyo Olympics.
+That time would have got Will into the 100m freestyle semi-finals at the Tokyo 2020 Olympics.

-William admits that since his health scares he approaches his swimming career from a completely different perspective.
-He’s not taking anything for granted and he’s grabbing every opportunity that comes his way.
+He admitted that since his health scares he approaches his swimming career from a completely different perspective.

-“It made me tougher mentally,” he says.
+“It made me tougher mentally,” he said.
 “I just view it as a very positive experience.
 My perspective just changed a lot after what I went through.

 “I don’t think too much about my times or my performance.
 I’m just happy to be here.”